rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

         count: 1
         timeout: 600

-Here `SwiftSignal` resource would wait for `600` seconds to receive 1 signal on the `handle`.
+The stack will be marked as a failure if the specified number of signals is not received within the amount of time specified in the `timeout` property, or if a signal other than `SUCCESS` is received.
+A data string and a reason string may be attached to the success or failure notification.
+The data string is an attribute that can be displayed as template output.

 #### Add a server resource

-Add a Linux server with a bash script in the `user_data` property.
-At the end of the script execution, send a success/failure message to the temporary URL created by the above `SwiftSignalHandle` resource.
+Add a Linux server.
+In the `user_data` property, include a bash script.
+At the end of the script execution, send a `SUCCESS` or `FAILURE` message to the temporary URL created by the `SwiftSignalHandle` resource you added earlier.

     linux_server:
       type: OS::Nova::Server